luminalang/lumina/README.md

 The project is not yet in an usable state but we're getting there!

-**NOTE: ** This project is currently going through a major rewrite as I've learnt a lot about interpreter internals while creating this code-base.
-So if it looks a bit quiet for a while you know why!

- - [x] Design and implement the Tokenizer
  - [x] Index declarations for ease of access
  - [x] Design and implement the basic runner
  - [x] Implement int/string